clap-rs/clap/examples/derive_ref/README.md

     [clap-rs/clap#3269](https://github.com/clap-rs/clap/issues/3269) for why
     arg attributes are not generally supported.
   - **Tip:** Though we do apply a flattened `Args`'s Parent Command Attributes, this makes reuse harder.
-Generally prefer putting the app attributes on the `Parser` or on the flattened field.
+Generally prefer putting the cmd attributes on the `Parser` or on the flattened field.
 - `subcommand`: Delegates definition of subcommands to the field (must implement `Subcommand`)
   - When `Option<T>`, the subcommand becomes optional